|

-IN PURSUIT OF A STORY, Kim O'Connell has drunk Civil War-style coffee brewed over an open flame, made seed balls out of dredged harbor sentiment, helped reconstruct a 1940s house inside MoMA in New York, and hiked across some of the nation's most significant landscapes and sites, from national parks to Civil War battlefields.
+IN PURSUIT OF A STORY, Kim O'Connell has stayed in a rustic, off-the-grid cabin on a remote island, made seed balls out of dredged harbor sediment, helped reconstruct a 1940s house inside the Museum of Modern Art in New York, and hiked across some of the most stunning and important national parks and historic sites.

 AWARDS AND ACCOLADES